Mandresy-Andri/Schedule-App/README.md

 ## Executing program

 ---
-* The service can be accessed at this url:
+* The fully working service can be accessed at this url: https://schedule-app-frontend.onrender.com